Rank and Rent

 The rank and rent SEO model is a simple yet quite ingenious concept.
 It is a type of SEO where someone builds the ranking of a website for local search terms and then rents that website out to local businesses.

 For example, a website could be built that ranks highly for ‘plumbers in London’, and then rented out to a plumber in the London area.
-This model presents benefits for both the owner of the website and the company who is renting the domain.
+This model presents benefits for both the owner of the website and the local businesses who are renting websites.

 Since many small companies do not have the time or resources to build a highly optimised site, rank and rent websites will always be in demand.
 This makes rank and renting an attractive proposition for anyone who has a decent amount of SEO knowledge.